Petra Costa: Biography

 Petra Costa was born in 1983 in Belo Horizonte, in the state of Minas Gerais.
 She is the daughter of left-wing political activists who opposed the Brazilian military dictatorship and the granddaughter of Gabriel Donato de Andrade, one of the co-founders of Andrade Gutierrez, one of the country's major construction companies; directly involved in the corruption and bribery scandal that hit the country in 2015, leading to the impeachment of President Dilma Rousseff.
 Costa acknowledges that background in The Edge of Democracy.

-She started her training in theater in Brazil at the age of fourteen and later went to the Dramatic Arts School at the University of São Paulo.
-She completed her undergraduate studies summa cum laude in Anthropology at Barnard College, Columbia University, New York, and completed her masters in Social Psychology at the London School of Economics focusing her studies on the concept of trauma.
+She began training in theatre in Brazil at the age of 14 and later went to the Dramatic Arts School at the University of São Paulo.
+She completed her undergraduate studies summa cum laude in Anthropology at Barnard College, Columbia University, New York, and completed her master's degree in Social Psychology at the London School of Economics focusing her studies on the concept of trauma.

 Back in Brazil, at the age of 24, she began devoting her time to the cinema, first as a researcher and assistant editor and director, and then as a director in her own right.
-Her works are known for their essayistic character, with Petra establishing dialogues between intimate, personal themes and social and political issues.
+Her works are known for their essayistic character, with Costa establishing dialogues between intimate, personal themes and social and political issues.